pseudozach/lnswap-widget/README.md

 # Acknowledgments
 * This widget is based on https://github.com/bjgrosse/simple-embeddable-react-widget
 * This work is funded by Stacks foundation with a grant.
+* LNSwap development is funded by Trust Machines.